oracle/odpi/doc/src/public_structs/dpiSubscrMessageQuery.rst

 .. member:: dpiOpCode dpiSubscrMessageQuery.operation

     Specifies the operations that took place on the registered query.
-It will be one or more of the values from the enumeration :ref:`dpiOpCode`, OR'ed together.
+It will be one or more of the values from the enumeration :ref:`dpiOpCode<dpiOpCode>`, OR'ed together.

 .. member:: dpiSubscrMessageTable \* dpiSubscrMessageQuery.tables

-    Specifies a pointer to an array of :ref:`dpiSubscrMessageTable` structures representing the list of tables that were modified by the event which generated this notification.
+    Specifies a pointer to an array of :ref:`dpiSubscrMessageTable<dpiSubscrMessageTable>` structures representing
+    the list of tables that were modified by the event which generated this notification.

 .. member:: uint32_t dpiSubscrMessageQuery.numTables